lukesterg/scrub/docs/index.md

 #### allowedProtocols

 The protocols which are allowed in the URI.
-If this value the only allowed protocol is https.
+If not specified any protocol is allowed.

-Example: `scrub.uri({ allowedProtocols: ['http', 'https'] })`.
+Example: `scrub.uri({ allowedProtocols: ['https'] })`.

 ### Password